SruthiKorembathe/CICDImplementation/Examples-of-diagramming.md

 > Mixing `+`/`-` to call out complete interactions does not work the same when
 > using `alt` to show errors.
 > You can only complete the interaction from one side of "alternatives";
-> I typically pick the happy path for this.
+> I typically pick the happy path for this, and call out sad paths as
+> alternatives.

 ## Simple ERD diagram example

 I typically use ERD diagrams to:

 - Do the classic thing of describing SQL tables and their relationships
 - Visually represent JSON to explain the properties